langestefan/langestefan.github.io/_posts/guides/interactive-blog/2025-02-13-interactive-julia-plotting.md

 Cool right?
 Try moving the slider to change the size of the markers.
 You can also click and drag to rotate the plot.
+> IMPORTANT:
+> We have to pay special attention to the `session` object.
+The first session will include
+> the setup for any session that’s included afterwards.
+You’ll also need to follow  the
+> order of rendering, since new dependencies get included in the session that first “sees”
+> that dependency.

+{% alert tip %}
+This is a tip!
+{% endalert %}